May I make a point here about the importance of editing?

 These self-published books are highly regarded because both the author and I knew what we were doing.
 Jack Hayes knows a lot about business fraud because of his years of experience in combatting business crime, and he knows a lot about baseball because, among other things, he was once a batboy for the Washington Senators.
 You can perhaps imagine his knowledge of the game.
 I know a lot about editing books; I've been in the editing business for more than fifty years.
 Together, Jack and I created two books recognized in the marketplace as outstanding.

-In my editing work, I have looked for clients who know a lot about their subject matter.
+In my editing work, I look for clients who know a lot about their subject matter.
 Then I help them, and they know it.
 I hasten to say that I am not alone in nurturing success; any competent editor can help make good work excellent.

 If you want to be a writer, believe me when I say, sincerely, that you will need an editor.
 If you can't afford an editor, at least read the latest edition of The Chicago Manual of Style.